TGraphDB/PETGraphDB-SIGMOD2027/README.md

 ```

 The additional `-D` flags bypass Neo4j-specific style/license validations that are not required for local packaging reproducibility.

-After completion, other local projects can resolve TGraph artifacts from the local Maven repository, and IDEA runtime classpath/resource issues are typically eliminated.

 ### 3. Configure IntelliJ IDEA (Java and Scala)